 The average amount an American spends on interest payments over a lifetime is estimated in a report by credit.com as $280,000.
 Over 40 years, this is $7000 per year on average.
 If half of this money was invested instead of being spent on interest payments over 40 years (at 10% interest) it would be worth $1.7 million!
 Don’t accept debt, get rid of it and start investing.

 Financial success can be defined in many ways and there are varying degrees of what we consider to be successful in those definitions.
 However, even the most successful person can struggle with their relationship with money in one way or another and get into the above bad habits.
 To help you and your family steer clear of financial pitfalls our stewardship team welcomes you to sign up for one of the classes.
-Budgeting Made Easy will be held this Monday, July 15 – REGISTER HERE or check out our Stewardship page for our latest events and classes and break some of these bad habits!
+Check out our Stewardship page for our latest events and classes and break some of these bad habits!